 You must budget for staff positions at actual salary cost, including pension and payroll taxes, medical benefits, and other applicable costs such as Time Responsibility Incentive (TRI), sick leave substitute days, and stipends.
 If the proposed position is vacant, use the average salary rate for the new position.
+The position cost will change if the person staffed changes at any point during the year, or if a long-term sub is used in a vacant position.
 Please work with your budget analyst to determine estimated costs for positions.